 Have you ever wished that the entire Advaita Vedanta teachings were summarised in a very short traditional text, say eight verses long?
 Well here are eight verses of a work called ‘Guru Stuti’ or ‘Praise to the Guru’ written by Adi Shankara about 1400 years ago, and translated into Tamil by Sri Ramana Maharshi.
 If you read it carefully you will find the essence of the entire teaching is briefly given.

 Here the Tamil verses and English translation of these are presented.
+For the original Tamil script see here.
 My commentary is in italiscised red – I have tried to keep my commentary brief and I hope it does not intrude on the beauty and terse nature of the text, enjoy!

 Guru Stuti